 All-electric vehicles (EVs) run on electricity only.
 They are propelled by one or more electric motors powered by rechargeable battery packs.
 They are charged using grid electricity just like your phone or laptop.

 Pros for EVs:

-- Energy efficient – EVs convert about 60% of the grid electrical energy to driving power.
-Conventional gasoline vehicles only convert about 19% of the energy stored in gasoline to driving power.
+- Energy efficient – EVs convert more than 77% of the grid electrical energy to driving power.
+Conventional gasoline vehicles only convert 12% to 30% of the energy stored in gasoline to driving power.

 - Environmentally friendly – EVs do not emit tailpipe pollutants.
 However, greenhouse gases may be emitted by the power plant producing the electricity.
 EVs can reduce emissions of greenhouse gases even further if the electricity used for charging is produced by renewable energy.